Saturday 18 May 2019

 A book inspired by the excavations at Soutra Monastery.
-Positioned on the border between Berwick and Edinburgh, it was the largest infirmary in the country until its demise around 1460.
+It was the largest infirmary in the country until its demise around 1460.
 The drains that removed waste from the infirmary have been carefully excavated over the last 30 years revealing the excellently preserved contents, including herbal material often in bundles, providing the clue that the herbs were being used together in the infirmary as part of healing herbal remedies.
 There is also evidence that they were using early anaesthetics and had herbal means of surviving the “hungry gap”.

 A fascinating walk through the grounds and walled garden of Inverewe looking at familiar spring herbs and more unusual plants - discovering their historical uses and their current medicinal purposes including how she uses them in her practice.
 This walk will also include relevant case histories from Sarah’s 25 years as a practising Medical Herbalist.